DACS-BAKKER/sorting-algs-echenna/readMe.txt

                        and return the exponent x in O(n^x), but there are some timing issues and for some reason it always seems to be faster to sort 10 objects than 5.
 I do not know why.

-    Bogo Sort - the greatest sorting algorithm of them all, it randomizes a list until it is sorted
+    BogoSort - the greatest sorting algorithm of them all, it randomizes a list until it is sorted

-    Counting Sort - the lead-up to the radix sort (which I could not solve), it takes single digit ints and sorts them by counting the number of items of each value 0-9 in it.
+    CountingSort - the lead-up to the radix sort (which I could not solve), it takes single digit ints and sorts them by counting the number of items of each value 0-9 in it.

     Node - a node